yorkulibraries/yudl-map/metadata-quick-guide.md

 ## Date

-This field is optional, and there can be mulitple values.
+This field is optional, and there can be multiple values.
 If there is no _date_, leave it blank.

 ### General Information